Atlantic Plumbing and Septic

 1) Superior efficiency

 The chambers are shaped like a “U” and are completely open on the bottom.
 The line of connected chambers results in a long tunnel of air which serves as a buffer to hold the liquid waste from the septic tank as it seeps gradually into the soil beneath.
 This approach gives 100% efficiency because there is nothing that impedes the absorption of the effluent into the ground; no crushed rock taking up space that would otherwise be used for storage volume, and no small perforated pipe holes to clog up.
 The chamber sidewalls have unique narrow slits that allow effluent to trickle out the sides for added effectiveness while simultaneously preventing soil from filling into the chamber.
-As a result, the Infiltrator leach field system provides a total soil absorption area that is up to 2x as effective as rock & pipe within the same trench area.
+As a result, the chamber leach field system provides a total soil absorption area that is up to 2x as effective as rock & pipe within the same trench area.

 Other factors to consider include the fact that stone hauling contributes to soil compaction which reduces the ability of the soil to absorb fluids.
 Stone in a trench also reduces the soil´s long-term rate of acceptance by as much as 50% or more.